AxisCommunications/acap3-examples/README.md

 and [vdo-larod](https://github.com/AxisCommunications/acap3-examples/tree/master/vdo-larod) examples.

 ### DockerHub Images
-There are two types of Docker images here: the toolchain (SDK), and the API.
-These images can be used as the basis for custom built images for running your applications.
-The images needed are specified in the docker-compose files.
+The ACAP SDK images can be used as a basis for custom built images to run your application or as a developer environment inside the container.
 All images are public and free to use for anyone.

-* [Toolchain](https://hub.docker.com/repository/docker/axisecp/acap-toolchain) -  An Ubuntu-based toolchain bundle with all tools for building and packaging an ACAP 3 application included.
-* [API](https://hub.docker.com/repository/docker/axisecp/acap-api) - An Ubuntu-based API bundle with all API components (header and library files) included.
+* [ACAP SDK](https://hub.docker.com/repository/docker/axisecp/acap-sdk) This image is based on Ubuntu and contains the environment needed for building an AXIS Camera Application Platform (ACAP) application.
+This includes all tools for building and packaging an ACAP 3 application as well as API components (header and library files) needed for accessing different parts of the camera firmware.

 # Frequently asked questions
 Please visit [FAQs page](FAQs.md) for frequently asked questions.

 # License
 [Apache 2.0](LICENSE)